IPads/support at home

 - Restricting the ratings for a wide range of content - this should be set to G or PG.

-A list of apps that have requested access to features of an iPad can be seen in this area and should be regularly checked.
-These features will be discussed formally with students as part of our Digital Citizenship and online safety lessons.
 NOTE: It is very IMPORTANT that you set a passcode that your child does NOT know and that you WILL NOT FORGET.
 Please do not set the restrictions in a way that hinders the learning in the classroom.
 This is also a great opportunity for dialogue with your child.

 4. Inspections of iPads